June 2009 Washington Metro train collision: Accident Sequence

+lever in the car to open one of the train doors, from which he jumped to the ground to investigate.
+After realizing a collision had occurred, the operator successfully established communications with Metro Control and reported the collision, also asking for both electrical power on the third rail to be cut, and requested emergency medical assistance to the injured passengers.
+The operator then reboarded the train to help injured and trapped passengers.

+Following the collision, a Red Line controller at the Operations Control Center showed the third rail on the inbound track de-energized between Takoma and Fort Totten stations on his display screen.
+Also, a graphical representation of Train 112 was showing to be occupying the Control Center's display screen.
+The controller attempted to contact Train 112, but received no response.
+The controller did hear Train 214's operator reporting a collision.

+An employee from Metrorail's car equipment maintenance was at Fort Totten station at the time of the accident.
+The controller from the Operations Control Center sent the employee to the accident area to verify any information that the OCC was receiving, and ordered all trains in the area to hold at stations.
+At 5:10 pm EDT, the Operations Control Center cut power on the adjacent track following the collision.

 Response

 At 5:20 pm, rescuers first entered car 1079, the lead car of train 112.
 This car had telescoped over the rear car of the stationary train, trapping many passengers who required rescue by emergency workers using ladders for access.
 Survivors described the crash as "like... hit[ting] a concrete wall," with air clouded by smoke and debris, and panic among passengers when car doors did not immediately open.

 Dennis Oglesby, a United States Army soldier, and Martin Griffith, an Army contractor and former Army soldier, who were in the lead train and were uninjured in the collision, helped passengers evacuate from their train, most of whom appeared to have minor injuries.
 Oglesby and Griffith then noticed that six to eight people from the other train had been ejected by the force of the collision and were more seriously injured.
 One person from the overtaking train had been thrown onto the roof of the stationary train and had suffered a severe head wound.
 Oglesby and Martin gave first aid to the more seriously injured victims until help arrived, and informed responding emergency personnel that the rails were still powered and needed to be shut down.